JackSuuu/nanoGPT-on-MLX/README.md

 3. **Validation:** Always validate generation quality before and after distillation
 4. **Alternative:** Consider continuing standard training on high-quality datasets instead

 **Our findings:** In testing with FineWebEdu, checkpoint 20000 (standard training, loss 0.758) significantly outperformed checkpoints with distillation applied (loss increased to 3.5-4.5).
+The deployed model at [jacksuuuu/tinystories](https://huggingface.co/jacksuuuu/tinystories) is from checkpoint 20000 without distillation.
 Your mileage may vary with different datasets and teacher models.

 ### 5. Evaluate Model Performance